bagustris/detect-segment-cough/README.md

 # Detect and Segment Cough
-This repository hosts the codes and models to **, detect** and **segment** cough sound.
-As the names suggest, detect cough returns the probability of a given audio file containing cough sound.
+This repository hosts the codes and models to **detect** and **segment** cough sounds.
+As the names suggest, detecting a cough returns the probability of a given audio file containing a cough sound.
 Segment cough returns audio files containing a single segmented cough sound from given an audio file with many cough sounds (output of detect cough).
-These two methods (detect and segment cough) are the most important building blocks for developing cough-based diagnosis tools such as Covid-19.
+These two methods (detect and segment cough) are the most important building blocks for developing cough-based diagnosis tools such as COVID-19.

 # Input-output